Going Out Into Service.

 Thursday night bible talks were on a rotating schedule and because our congregation was rather large, I only had to speak maybe twice a year.
 I actually never minded getting up on the little stage and talking through a microphone to the fifty plus in attendance on any given Thursday night.
 Those bible talks I credit even to this day for instilling in me the confidence that I would carry into and throughout my adult life.

 We were part of a rather large congregation.
 If everyone in our congregation attended on any given Sunday, there would be close to eighty in attendance.
-There was always what my mother referred to as wholesome theocratic get togethers with our own kind and she was right.
+There was always what my mother referred to as wholesome theocratic get togethers with our own kind.
 Back when I attended the Kingdom Hall I had so many great, fun times and I always had something to look forward to.
-Anything the three of us did always involved other 'brothers' and 'sisters' who attended our Kingdom Hall.
+Anything the three of us did always included other 'brothers' and 'sisters' who attended our Kingdom Hall.
 With the exception of a friendly greeting when we saw them in the hallway, we literally had nothing to do with any of our thirty plus neighbors living in our apartment building.

 My mother called them all 'worldlings'.